Our Process

 Printmaking Process

-All of my art is made through relief printing, where the design is first hand carved into a linoleum block, then inked and pressed onto paper.
+All of my art is made initially through relief printing, where the design is first hand carved into a linoleum block, then inked and pressed onto paper.
 Depending on what I’m making, the method of printing and end result can vary.

 Step 1: Design